 Obviously there’s the lack of production, which was partially blamed on the Cowboys’ transition from a retired Tony Romo to now-starter Dak Prescott.
 Bryant averaged just over 52 yards per game last season, and while it’s clear that he was one of Romo’s favorite targets, the fact that he couldn’t succeed with another QB throwing him the ball is a concern for any potential suitor.

-Albert Breer of SI.com reported last week that the Cowboys’ coaches began to see Bryant slip physically in 2015 and now think he just isn’t the same player he was when the Cowboys signed him to a five-year, $70 million contract in that same year.
+Albert Breer of SI.com reported that the Cowboys’ coaches began to see Bryant slip physically in 2015 and never thought that he was the same player he was when the Cowboys signed him to a five-year, $70 million contract in that same year.
 That physical decline is measurable according to Breer, and he noted that Bryant has lost inches on his vertical jump.

 Then, there’s the injury concerns.